tradingview/lightweight-charts/docs/customization.md

 #### Date Format

-Preferred date format can be set by `dateFormat` property of of the `localization` option.
+Preferred date format can be set using the `dateFormat` property of of the `localization` option.
 The following date formats are available:

 - `dd MMM 'yy` - `25 Jun '18` _(default)_
 - `yyyy-MM-dd` - `2018-06-25`